Homelessness and housing options

 • Freephone: 0808 196 8409

 We appreciate that this is a difficult time and that you will be concerned.
 Please be reassured that we will do our best to respond to your query as soon as we can.
-However, please bear with us at this time while we are experiencing additional pressures and there is some disruption to our service.

 Our aim is to work with you to try and prevent homelessness.
-The homelessness and housing options team (HOT) have developed a range of services to help you keep your home, or to find a new one whether that is renting from a private landlord or a registered provider.
+The Homelessness and Housing Options Team (HOT) have developed a range of services to help you keep your home, or to find a new one whether that is renting from a private landlord or a registered provider.

 Please contact us at the earliest opportunity if you are at risk of losing your accommodation so that we can give you appropriate advice and assistance to try and prevent this from occurring.